Skip to main content

 Tests

-To date 29 special purpose car seats have been considered by AuSAP.
-This has involved over 74 sled-crash tests, including a review of 22 previous sled-crash tests undertaken by VicRoads (the road agency in Victoria) during 2013-17.
-This brings the total number of sled-crash tests assessed to 96.
+To date 180 crash tests/assessments of 36 products have been conducted.
+This includes a review of 22 previous sled-crash tests undertaken by VicRoads (the road agency in Victoria) during 2013-17, and 102 tests as part of NeuRA PhD research.

 The tests have been undertaken across three testing centres - Britax Childcare Pty Ltd, NeuRA (Transurban Road Safety Centre), and APV-T Test Centre.
 The earlier VicRoads testing was undertaken at Crashlab, NSW.

-Ten of the products assessed have been published on MACA’s national product register, with more products expected to be published this year.
+Twelve of the products assessed have been published on MACA’s national product register.

 Products tested